-American photographer Arnold Newman (1918 – 2006) studied painting at the University of Miami but left to pursue his interest in photography.
-Newman moved to Philadelphia in 1938 and began to photograph artists he admired, including Marc Chagall, Marcel Duchamp and Piet Mondrian.
-In 1945 the Philadelphia Museum of Art organised an exhibition of this work entitled ‘Artists Look Like This’.
-Newman opened the Arnold Newman Studios in New York in 1946.
-His portraits have received numerous awards, and have been exhibited in venues worldwide including the Metropolitan Museum of Art, New York; the National Portrait Gallery; and the Victoria and Albert Museum, London.
+American photographer Arnold Newman studied painting at the University of Miami before turning to photography.
+In 1938, Newman moved to Philadelphia and began to photograph artists he admired, including Marc Chagall, Marcel Duchamp and Piet Mondrian.
+An exhibition of this work entitled ‘Artists Look Like This’ took place at the Philadelphia Museum of Art in 1945.
+Newman opened the Arnold Newman Studios in 1946.
+His portraits have received numerous awards and have been exhibited worldwide.